QuarkNerd/blog/ceberhardt/_posts/2018-06-19-step-functions.md

 author: ceberhardt
 layout: default_post
 title: Sleeping Lambdas and AWS Step Functions
 summary: With AWS Lambda you pay for execution duration, which means that sleeping or waiting during execution has a direct impact on your bill!
-This blog post take a look at how to make AWS Lambda functions sleep, without incurring costs, via AWS Step Functions.
+This blog post takes a look at how to make AWS Lambda functions sleep, without incurring costs, via AWS Step Functions.
 categories:
   - Tech
 image: ceberhardt/assets/astexplorer.png
 ---

 With AWS Lambda you pay for execution duration, which means that sleeping or waiting during execution has a direct impact on your bill!
-This blog post take a look at how to make Lambda functions sleep, without incurring costs, via AWS Step Functions.
+This blog post takes a look at how to make Lambda functions sleep, without incurring costs, via AWS Step Functions.

 Skipping to the end, unfortunately Step Function development, while fun, was not an easy task, and the finished result actually runs up an AWS bill that is ten times bigger than my naive 'sleeping lambda'.
 I still think this is a promising technology, to find out more, read on ...